FranciszekPin/notes/git.md

 git push <remote> localbranch:remotebranch
 ```

-Often shorter version can be used, remote branch have same name
+Often shorter version can be used, if remote branch have same name

 ```
 git push <remote> <branch>